ogradyc01/GoldenCheetah/Side-Bar_Trends-view.md

 ## Charts

 The 'Charts' section is new with 3.1.
-It provides a different way to access the chart which are shown in the 'Main View' without having the need to add every single chart to the 'Charts Bar'.
+It provides a different way to access the charts which are shown in the 'Main View' without having the need to add every single chart to the 'Charts Bar'.

 ![SideBar - Charts] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/SideBar-Charts.jpg)

-The 'Side Bar - Charts' only take effect you use a special chart (Default - "Library") on the main view.
+The 'Side Bar - Charts' only take effect if you use a special chart (Default - "Library") on the main view.
 If you display any other chart on the 'Main View', selection of a chart in the 'Side Bar - Charts' has no effect.

 Here the configuration of the 'Library' Chart: